JazzXHiro/Obsidian/1 - Rough Notes/R&M.md

 # Is it Important?
 How?
 User group?

 Video games at base are a dominant media of an entertainment.
 They are a beautiful median of art.
 Games tell countless stories through the medium of visual/sensual/sound medium.
-However, not
+However, not everyone can fully enjoy them due to physical, sensory, or cognitive barriers.
+Accessibility ensures that everyone who is willing to or has an interest to can participate in gaming regardless of disability.
+The addressed topic is very important because -

+- **Inc**

 ---